YaleSTC/yalestc.github.io/officehours.md

 ---

 The SDMP offers "office hours" open to anyone at Yale who would like to discuss software development at Yale.
-You can get advice for programming with HTML/CSS/Javascript, Ruby on Rails, Git / GitHub, and many other technical topics.
+You can get advice for projects with web frameworks like ruby on rails or django, mobile programming on both Android and iOS, or your favorite javascript library.
 You can also discuss Yale ITS resources, policies, and APIs.

-Jemin Lee is the interim manager of the Student Developer program.
-You can email him at jemin.lee@yale.edu.
-You can see his face in the [ITS Organization Chart, here](http://its.yale.edu/about/its-organization-charts/campus-community-technologies-0/web-technologies).

 **Office:** 143 Elm St. Basement Room B11